-Mr. Abreu explained how Policy Research Associates conducts Sequential Intercept Mapping and Sequential Intercept Model Train the Trainer workshops.
-These workshops are designed to allow cross-system collaboration between multidisciplinary teams to examine the gaps between the criminal justice, mental health, and substance abuse systems.
-The teams then develop programs to fill the gaps to better serve individuals with mental illness, coming into contact with the criminal justice system.
+Mr. Abreu explained how the Policy Research Associates conducts Sequential Intercept Mapping and Sequential Intercept Model Facilitator Train the Trainer workshops.
+These workshops are conducted in counties across the state designed to allow cross-system collaboration between multidisciplinary teams such as mental health and criminal justice providers to identify and examine the gaps between the criminal justice, mental health, and substance abuse systems and begin developing mental health services within their communities to better serve individuals with mental illness.